-• Updated LSS mortality report: Analysis of mortality risk due to atomic bomb radiation among survivors is the most important in evaluation of late health effects due to exposure to atomic bomb radiation.
-It is because vital status and cause of death of cancer and noncancer diseases are the most essential for evaluation of health outcomes in epidemiology.
-Also, information of vital status and cause of death is collected for LSS members living over the whole Japan whereas information on cancer incidence is collected from those living in Hiroshima and Nagasaki prefectures.
+- Updated LSS mortality report: Analysis of mortality risk due to atomic bomb radiation among survivors is the most important in evaluation of late health effects due to exposure to atomic bomb radiation.
+It is because vital status and cause of death from cancer and noncancer diseases are the most essential for evaluation of health outcomes in epidemiology.
+Also, information of vital status and cause of death is collected for LSS subjects living over the whole of Japan, whereas information on cancer incidence is collected from those living in Hiroshima and Nagasaki prefectures.
 International risk assessment groups use the results of mortality risk as the primary basis for radiation-risk estimation.
 Since the first LSS report was published in 1962, the results have been published periodically and the latest 14th report was published in 2012 for the follow-up data during 1950-2003.
-Preparation for a new LSS mortality report (15th) has started using the data through 2016, updated dose estimates, and newly available information on lifestyle and residential factors in collaboration with the Dept. of Statistics (Sakata R, Ozasa K, et al.).
+Analysis for a new LSS mortality report (15th) has started using the data through 2017, updated dose estimates, and newly available information on lifestyle and residential factors in collaboration with the Dept. of Statistics.
+Those analyses include investigation of dose-response shape and radiation risk at low dose levels considering potential confounding by geospatial factors, lifestyle factors (smoking, alcohol consumption, body mass index), some indicators representing socioeconomic status, and so on, and also variation in baseline rates.
+Analysis of the same models that were used in the LSS 14 Report has been conducted for the data extended to 2017, and the results were substantially similar to the previous report.
+Currently, analysis is continued using various models including newly available variables, not-in-city subjects, and others (Sakata R, et al.). - Site-specific cancer studies with histological reviews in the LSS cohort: The department has a long history of performing joint studies in collaboration with the US National Cancer Institute.
+These studies provide detailed histological diagnoses by a pathologists panel using surgically resected specimens of LSS subjects which are borrowed from local hospitals.
+A research contract supporting these studies ended in July 2019, with the following studies being continued: